 Where the design community meets.

-Toronto Partner, Digital Director at Equal Parts Studio Joined over 2 years ago
+Toronto Partner, Digital Director at Equal Parts Studio Joined almost 3 years ago

 Hi Paul, pretty awesome that you've got to work on some cool products.